Guest007/Rosenfox/About-config_Short_manual_en-US.md

 Deny Firefox Share.
 The Social API is an architecture that makes it easier for web browsers to integrate with social media services, using standard web technologies as the API.
 Once a social service provider is implemented for Firefox, it becomes possible for the browser to integrate web resources from a service, in-chrome user controls and information related to that service.
 For example:

-Integration of persistent social notifications into the Firefox toolbar.
+a) Integration of persistent social notifications into the Firefox toolbar.

-Integration of news feeds, tickers, buddy lists, etc., into a Firefox sidebar.
+b) Integration of news feeds, tickers, buddy lists, etc., into a Firefox sidebar.

-Integration of chat, voice, video, etc. into docked or floating window.
+c) Integration of chat, voice, video, etc. into docked or floating window.

-Integration of a share/recommend service in the Firefox toolbar.
+d) Integration of a share/recommend service in the Firefox toolbar.

 You must disable it: